d-khan/dslabs/intro/sorting-1.md

 The deadlines are posted on the Syllabus as well as on Canvas.

 ## Rubric
-- The video describes the code in detail.
-The code is working as per instruction, and the explanations of the questions are submitted (10 marks).
+- The video describes the solution in detail.
+(10 marks).
-- The video is submitted, and the code is working, but a partial explanation of the questions is submitted.
-(7+ marks).
+- The video is submitted, but a partial explanation of the questions is submitted.
+(Marks based on what you have submitted).
-- The code is uploaded but not working regardless the video is submitted or not.
+- The video is not submitted regardless of the solutions are submitted or not.
 (0 marks)